 Art Market in Ubud

 The Ubud Art Market is one of my favorite places in Bali.
 It is locally known as Pasar Seni Ubud, and it’s located opposite the Royal Ubud Palace.
-If you’re staying in the center of Ubud, the Ubud Art Market is just walking distance.
+If you’re staying in the center of Ubud, the Ubud Art Market is just within walking distance.

 This market features local products.
 It’s a great place to buy souvenirs, whether it’s traditional batik, clothes, bags, and accessories, as well as jewelry.
-You can also shop for home decoration such as paintings, carvings, and furniture.
+You can also shop for home decorations such as paintings, carvings, and furniture.

 How to get there